chradev/pi-h264-to-browser-streamer/README.md

 ### Motivation for extension

-The parent project is an excellent solution for near-real-time video capturing, encoding and streaming.
+The parent projects are an excellent solution for near-real-time video capturing, encoding and streaming.
 Extending it to reach the robot's stereo vision requirements is a challenge that could be solved thanks to advances in embedded and mobile devices supporting video processing with hardware acceleration.

 The main reasons for extending the project are:
   * The new PRi 5 board is much more powerful and supports two 5, 8, 12 and 16 MP CSI cameras;